-- 1. Determine the size and composition of the work force, the organizational structure of the City and the methods by which operations are to be performed by City employees. - 2.
-Manage the City's budgets, including but not limited to the right to contract or subcontract any work or operations of the City.
-However, the City will bargain over the effects, if any exist, of the decision to contract or subcontract out work. - 3.
-Determine the nature, extent, type, quality, and level of services to be provided to the public by the City and the manner in which those services will be provided. - 4.
-Determine, change, maintain, reduce, alter, or abolish the technology, equipment, tools, processes, or materials the City's employees shall use. - 5.
-Determine job descriptions, procedures, and standards for recruiting, selecting, hiring, training, and promoting employees. - 6.
-Assign work, subcontract or contract out work, establish and/or change working hours, schedules, and assignments as deemed necessary by the City to assure efficient City, Departmental or Divisional operations. - 7.
-Direct and supervise employees and establish and/or modify performance programs and standards, methods, rules and regulations, and policies and procedures applicable to the City's employees. - 8.
-Hire, evaluate, promote, retain, transfer (permanently or temporarily), assign (permanently or temporarily) employees.
+- A. Determine the size and composition of the work force, the organizational structure of the City and the methods by which operations are to be performed by City employees. - B. Manage the City's budgets, including but not limited to the right to contract or subcontract any work or operations of the City.
+However, the City will bargain over the effects, if any exist, of the decision to contract or subcontract out work. - C. Determine the nature, extent, type, quality, and level of services to be provided to the public by the City and the manner in which those services will be provided. - D. Determine, change, maintain, reduce, alter, or abolish the technology, equipment, tools, processes, or materials the City's employees will use. - E. Determine job descriptions, procedures, and standards for recruiting, selecting, hiring, training, and promoting employees. - F. Assign work, subcontract or contract out work, establish and/or change working hours, schedules, and assignments as deemed necessary by the City to assure efficient City, Departmental or Divisional operations. - G. Direct and supervise employees and establish and/or modify performance programs and standards, methods, rules and regulations, and policies and procedures applicable to the City's employees. - H. Hire, evaluate, promote, retain, transfer (permanently or temporarily), assign (permanently or temporarily) employees. - I. Discharge, remove, demote, reduce, suspend, reprimand, or otherwise discipline employees for cause. - J. Lay-off employees, because of lack of work or funds or under circumstances where continued work would not be cost efficient, reasonable or effective. - K. Determine matters of inherent managerial policy, which include, but are not limited to, areas of discretion or policy such as the functions and programs of the City, standards of services, its overall budget, utilization of technology, and organizational structure.

-- 9. Discharge, remove, demote, reduce, suspend, reprimand, or otherwise discipline employees for cause. - 10.
-Lay-off employees, because of lack of work or funds or under circumstances where continued work would not be cost efficient, reasonable or effective. - 11.
-Determine matters of inherent managerial policy which include, but are not limited to, areas of discretion or policy such as the functions and programs of the City, standards of services, its overall budget, utilization of technology, and organizational structure. - 12.
-Maintain and improve the efficiency and effectiveness of the City's operations. - 13.
-Determine the overall methods, processes, means, or personnel by which the City's operations are to be conducted. - 14.
-Determine the adequacy of the work force. - 15.
-Determine the overall mission of the City. - 16.
-Effectively manage the work force. - 17.
-Take actions to carry out the mission of the City.
+- L. Maintain and improve the efficiency and effectiveness of the City's operations. - M. Determine the overall methods, processes, means, or personnel by which the City's operations are to be conducted. - N. Determine the adequacy of the work force. - O. Determine the overall mission of the City. - P. Effectively manage the work force. - Q. Take actions to carry out the mission of the City.